 As a branding and digital marketing agency focused on medical device companies, we understand your merited fears and questions.
-To start, below are the basics of what medical device companies need to know about social media, but contact us if you want guidance on building your company’s credibility with social media and digital marketing.
+To start, below are the basics of what medical device companies need to know about social media, but contact us if you want guidance from a medical device marketing agency in building your company’s credibility with social media and digital marketing.

 Let’s get started with a few facts:

-- 80% of individuals go to the internet and social media in search of information about their health.1
+- 80% of individuals go to the internet and social media in search of information about their health.

 - 88% of physicians use the internet and social media to research pharmaceutical, biotech, and medical devices.